Chart Color Schemes

 AreaSearch assessment of residential development activity positions Point Lonsdale - Queenscliff among the top 25% of areas assessed nationwide

 Point Lonsdale - Queenscliff has seen approximately 102 dwellings granted development approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 513 homes were approved, with an additional 21 approved so far in FY-26.
-On average, about 2.2 people have moved to the area per new home constructed over these five years, reflecting strong demand that supports property values.
+Between FY-21 and FY-25, a total of 513 homes were approved, with an additional 25 approved in FY-26 to date.
+On average, around 2.2 people have moved to the area per new home constructed over these past five financial years.

 Frequently Asked Questions - Development